-Certain investors outside of Portugal may be restricted from purchasing Shares to be offered in the context of the Global Offer under applicable law.
+Certain investors outside of the Netherlands may be restricted from purchasing shares under applicable law.

-This Prospectus does not constitute an offer to sell or the solicitation of an offer to buy or subscribe any securities other than the Shares to which it relates or an offer to sell or the solicitation of an offer to buy or subscribe where such offer is unlawful.
-The distribution of this Prospectus and the offering and sale of the Shares is only addressed to persons to whom it may lawfully be made and may be restricted by law in certain jurisdictions.
+The distribution of this Prospectus is only addressed to persons to whom it may lawfully be made and may be restricted by law in certain jurisdictions.
 Persons into whose possession this Prospectus comes must inform themselves about and observe any such restrictions.
 Any failure to comply with any of those restrictions may constitute a violation of the securities laws of any such jurisdiction.
-In particular, due to the restrictions under the securities laws of certain countries, some investors resident in such countries, including the United States, Canada, Australia, Japan and South Africa, may not be able to purchase the Shares to be offered in the context of the Global Offer.
+In particular, due to the restrictions under the securities laws of certain countries, some investors resident in such countries, including the United States, Canada Australia, Japan and South Africa, may not be able to purchase the shares.